VictorDupont/The-Legend-of-Zelda/README.md

 # The Legend of Zelda series repository.

-Only containing assets of games for the moment !
+Containing :
+- Breath of the wild assets and informations
+- All The Legend of Zelda amiibo images

+More soon !